Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Tropicalization of functions analytic on an annulus

 Clearly, the nodes of the Newton polygon are given by $(j, 1 - \frac{1}{j})$; it is easy to verify that all these nodes belong to the upper convex hull, as illustrated in Figure~\ref{fig:ex-upd-1}; the convex hull is represented by the dashed red line.
 If we modify this function by considering

 then we need to add the node $(0, 1)$ to the convex hull.
 If we connect this node to $(j, 1 - \frac{1}{j})$ we obtain a sequence of lines of increasing slope, that converges to the horizontal line $y = 1$.
-However, the Graham-Scan algorithm does not terminate in finite time.
+However, the Graham Scan algorithm does not terminate in finite time.
 The final convex hull correspond to $\{ y \leq 1 \}$, and is depicted by the blue solid line.
-The lines considered by the Graham-Scan algorithm are reported in dotted green. \end{example}
+The lines considered by the Graham Scan algorithm are reported in dotted green. \end{example}

 We remark that, for this example, the final set $\hat I$ is easy to describe: it is composed only by the index $0$, which corresponds to a tropical root of infinite multiplicity.